fdifrison/intergalacticGuidesForCoders/Frameworks/Docker/Manual_Docker.md

 *<https://docs.docker.com/develop/develop-images/dockerfile_best-practices/>*

 The Dockerfile is the setup script that contains the instructions used by docker to build an image.
-Here a link to a sample Dockerfile to build nginx[link-to-sample-docker-file](sample_Dockerfile).
+Here a link to a sample Dockerfile to build nginx [link-to-sample-docker-file](Samples\sample_Dockerfile).

 The main part of the Dockerfile are: